All Guides

 Mirin is a sweet rice wine used in Japanese cooking.
 It gives dishes their gentle sweetness, but it also adds shine and a kind of roundness that is hard to get from sugar alone.

-In Australia, you will often see mirin-style seasoning in major supermarkets like Coles and Woolworths, usually in the Asian foods aisle.
+In Australia, you will often see mirin-style seasoning in major supermarkets, usually in the Asian foods aisle.
 These are easy to find and work well for everyday home cooking, especially for dishes like teriyaki.

-If you are looking for a more traditional style mirin, one brand I often see in Australia is Spiral Foods mirin.
-I don’t usually see it in big supermarkets, but I often find it in health food stores, organic shops and smaller grocery stores.
-It is made from rice and koji and has a deeper flavour than mirin-style seasoning, so you only need a small amount to make a difference in your cooking.
+If you want to try something beyond the usual supermarket mirin-style seasoning, Spiral Foods Gluten Free Mirin is one I often see in Australia.
+I do not usually see it in big supermarkets, but I often find it in fruit and vegetable shops, health food stores or smaller grocery stores.
+It is made from rice and koji and has a deeper flavour than mirin-style seasoning, so even a small amount can make a noticeable difference to the flavour.

 Cooking Sake (Ryorishu)

-Woolworths and IGA often stock Obento cooking sake in the Asian foods aisle.
-Coles sometimes carries it too, although it can vary by store.
+Cooking sake can sometimes be found in the Asian foods aisle at supermarkets, although it can vary by store.

-One small thing to keep in mind is that some cooking sakes sold in Australian supermarkets contain added salt.
-It is not a problem, but it is worth remembering so you do not accidentally over-season your dish.
+One thing to keep in mind is that some cooking sakes sold in Australian supermarkets contain added salt.
+That is totally fine for everyday cooking, but it is worth checking so you do not accidentally over-season your dish.

-If I run out of cooking sake, I often use dry white wine instead, especially for my teriyaki chicken.
-It works surprisingly well.
+At home, if I run out of cooking sake, I often use dry white wine instead, especially in dishes like teriyaki chicken.
 Dry sherry can also be a good substitute.
-I would just avoid sweet cooking wine if you want a flavour that stays closer to Japanese home cooking.
+I would just avoid sweet cooking wine, as it can affect the flavour.

 How These Three Ingredients Work Together